ffmc/data-analytics-portfolio/README.md

 # data-analytics-portfolio
-Data analytic projects completed by me for acadamic, self-learning and hobby purposes.
+Data analytic projects completed by me for academic, self-learning and hobby purposes.